mtnygard/growing-one-system-book/src/text/chapter1.md

 You can see how this one decision starts to drag other decisions into scope.
 I think of this as weaving an irrelevant dimension into our system.
 It becomes indivisible from the rest of the system.
-Every contingent decision restricts the generality of our system.
+Every contingent decision restricts the generality of our system.[^bigger]

-{blurb} Don't use a "bigger" noun than required to represent a concept. {/blurb}
+[^bigger]:
+   {-}Don't use a noun with baggage if you can avoid it.
+"Project" implies more than scoping facts... it implies a lifecycle and maybe a team.

 What we want is just separate fact bases.
 That doesn't require any concept of client or project.
 We can leave those notions and their mappings to the user.
 Or